YatinSinghChauhan/Contextual-Projects/README.md

 # Contextual-Projects
-Contains several projects completed under internship and more.
+Contains several projects completed during NEXEL internship and more.